2014 • 05 • 22

 Our first day in the Philippines was rather epic!
 Even before we boarded our flight, we were pretty excited because the flight attendant kept referring to Tony as “Sir Anthony” which made him feel like royalty.
-We caught a red eye flight from Shanghai that touched down in Manila, and then caught a connection to Cebu.
+We caught a red-eye flight from Shanghai that touched down in Manila, and then caught a connection to Cebu.
 From there we needed to get to the ferry terminal so that we could catch the boat to Tagbilaran on Bohol.

-Going through immigration in Manila, we were immediately impressed by just how friendly everyone was—everyone greeted us with warm smiles and coming from China, it was such a relief that everyone spoke English.
+Going through immigration in Manila, we were immediately impressed by just how friendly everyone was—everyone greeted us with warm smiles, and coming from China, it was such a relief that everyone spoke English.
 Then when we reached Cebu, we were so surprised when we asked someone about how to get to the ferry and they told us the secret of going upstairs to the departures level where the taxis were a fraction of the price!
-Everyone we met was so genuine, friendly and helpful, we were immediately bowled over by the Filipino hospitality.
+Everyone we met was so genuine, friendly, and helpful, we were immediately bowled over by the Filipino hospitality.

 On the way to the ferry terminal in Cebu, we were both struck by how alive the city felt, and how much color there was surrounding us.
 And yes, again, how much English (and Taglish!) was on the billboards and signs.

-After catching a trike down to Alona Beach on Bohol, we broke out into laughter as we strolled along the beach, blown away how beautiful it was and just how colorful and lush the island was.
+After catching a trike down to Alona Beach on Bohol, we broke out into laughter as we strolled along the beach, blown away by how beautiful it was and just how colorful and lush the island was.
 We felt so happy and carefree, a feeling that never left us for the 2 months of our stay!